shihankanungo/shihankanungo.github.io/wrapped.md

 - *Siddhartha* by Herman Hesse.
 1922
 - *Love Story* by Erich Segal.
 1970
 - *Jonathan Livingston Seagull* by Richard Bach.
 1970
+- *Remains of the Day* by Kazuo Ishiguro.
+1989
 - *Never Let Me Go* by Kazuo Ishiguro.
 2005
 - *A Sense of Where You Are: Bill Bradley at Princeton* by John McPhee.
 1965
 - *Oranges* by John McPhee.
 1967